2023 Solar Incentives Guide for West Bradford, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives mitigate the cost of installing a solar panel system on your home.
-Financial incentives like these are intended to encourage more homeowners to switch their home over to renewable energy.
-These incentives might include upfront discounts, cash back or monthly credits towards your utility bill.
-Some incentives are given by the federal government, some by the Pennsylvania government and some by your utility company, county or municipality.
+Solar incentives help mitigate the cost of installing a solar panel system on your home.
+Financial incentives like these are intended to encourage more Americans to make the switch to renewable energy.
+Incentives might include things like discounts, cash back or monthly utility bill credits.
+Some incentives are offered federally, while others are offered by the Pennsylvania government or by your specific utility company, county or municipality.
 Types of solar incentives might include:

-- Solar Renewable Energy Certificate (SREC): SRECs are credits that can be sold to your utility company (or other buyers) for money that normally counts as part of your taxable income.
-Typically, there is a small threshold of energy production to meet before your solar system is eligible for SRECs or other performance-based incentives.
-SRECs and similar incentives are typically handled by your state government.
+- Solar Renewable Energy Certificate (SREC): SRECs can be sold to your utility company (or other buyers) for money that typically becomes part of your taxable income.
+In most cases, a certain (small) threshold of energy production must be met before your solar system can earn SRECs or similar performance-based incentives.
+SRECs and similar incentives are generally handled at the state level.

 Federal Solar Incentives

-Curious how the ITC might apply to your specific situation?
-Get in touch with your local West Bradford solar panel installation expert to get more information.
+To best understand how the ITC will apply to you, reach out to your local West Bradford solar panel installation expert and ask for more information.

-The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
+For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
+The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 Click here to learn more about the new Inflation Reduction Act.
-Your local West Bradford solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local West Bradford solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives